plotly/documentation/_posts/plotly_js/2015-11-06-announcement.md

 [Download for IPython notebook](https://plot.ly/python/getting-started/) | [Download for RStudio](https://plot.ly/r/getting-started/) | [Download for MATLAB](https://plot.ly/matlab/getting-started/)

-## Plans for future work
+## Future plans and contributing

-If you’re excited about what we’re doing, the best way to support our work is a Pro subscription to [Plotly Cloud](https://plot.ly/products/cloud/).
-Cloud subscriptions allow you to host and share Plotly charts created with plotly.js and gives your a direct line of developer support (by email) to Plotly staff.
+The plotly.js roadmap is constantly changing, but 2016 is likely to be focused on performance.
+We would like the higher performance 2d WebGL graphics backend to reach feature parity with the more mature SVG (D3.js) backend.

-If you’re a JavaScript developer,  consider taking a look at the code and contributing to the plotly.js codebase or submitting Codepen examples to [community.plot.ly](http://community.plot.ly/c/plotly-js).
+If you’re a JavaScript developer, consider taking a look at the plotly.js [code on GitHub](https://github.com/plotly/plotly.js).
+Submitting Codepen examples to [community.plot.ly](http://community.plot.ly/c/plotly-js) for the documentation is also a great way to contribute.

 If you’re an R, Python, MATLAB, or Julia developer please consider contributing to one of the clients on [Plotly's GitHub](http://github.com/plotly/).